 Work Permit in Thailand

-For a foreigner to work in Thailand legally, the expat must have a work permit.
+For a foreigner to work in Thailand legally, the expat must have a work permit, which generally must be applied for by a company which will sponsor the applicant.

-According to Thai labor law, the definition of work is "exerting effort" and "employing knowledge", "whether or not for wages or other benefits", and is based on the individual, not employment as in some other countries.
-This is typical of Thai law -- remaining vague, and leaving flexible judgement to officials, thereby eliminating legal loopholes and haggling.
+According to Thai labor law, the definition of work is "exerting effort" and "employing knowledge", "whether or not for wages or other benefits", and is based on the individual, not the employment as in some other countries.
+This is typical of Thai law -- remaining vague, and leaving flexible judgment to officials, thereby eliminating legal loopholes and haggling.
+This prevents people from working illegally without a work permit and trying to argue.